Guide to Work, Study, Travel and Living Abroad

 South Africa is renowned for its floral wealth.
 The 553,000-hectare Cape Floral Region is one of South Africa’s eight World Heritage sites.
 It was declared by UNESCO’s World Heritage Committee to be of “outstanding universal significance to humanity” and “one of the richest areas for plants in the world.”

 Apart from the numerous National Parks, there are also many privately-owned game reserves.
-If you wish to see “The Big Five” (buffalo, lion, leopard, African elephant, and black rhinoceros) you have a better chance of doing so in South Africa than anywhere else in the world.
+If you wish to see “The Big Five” (buffalo, lion, leopard, African elephant, and black rhinoceros), you can do so more easily in South Africa than anywhere else.

 Addo Elephant National Park

-In the Addo Elephant National Park, the visitor gets really close-up to the elephants! ©Tanya Linnegar Photography.
+In the Addo Elephant National Park, the visitor gets close-up to the elephants!

 Rare white lion in South Africa

-Getting up close to a rare white lion in one of South Africa’s game parks. ©Tanya Linnegar Photography.
+Getting close to a rare white lion in one of South Africa’s game parks.

-In South Africa, apart from “The Big Five”, over 200 different species of mammal may be observed.
+IIn South Africa, apart from “The Big Five,” you may observe over 200 different species of mammals.
 The Springbok (South Africa’s national animal—made famous by the Springbok rugby players), white rhino, cheetah, giraffe, zebra, wildebeest (gnu), warthog, monkey, hunting dog, hippopotamus, kudu, impala, sable antelope, and hyena are but a few of these!

 You will find most South Africans of all races warm and welcoming, eager to show off their spectacular land to visitors from abroad.
-If you get a chance to meet a local family, you will no doubt be invited to share in the ultimate South African experience, the braai (barbecue).
-South Africa is keen to welcome tourists from abroad and to repair the recent poor international image of the country.
-Accommodation standards are high and you will enjoy an abundance of food and drink—not least of all the famous “Castle” beer, and outstanding local wines.
+If you meet a local family, they will no doubt invite you to share in the ultimate South African experience, the braai (barbecue).
+South Africa is keen to welcome tourists from abroad and repair the country's recent poor international image.
+Accommodation standards are high, and you will enjoy abundant food and drink—the famous "Castle" beer and outstanding local wines.

 Traditional Xhosa village near Coffee Bay